 Gone are the days of the early internet where an SEO expert could just flood landing pages with the brand’s name to increase brand awareness SEO.

 Today, you need to consider a comprehensive campaign to increase brand reach, improve brand image, and enhance brand awareness.

 Our top SEO branding tips?
 Stop thinking about brand performance as a separate element of online marketing and start utilising your brand interest.
 SEO and branding are two factors of building a business that rely on each other to support and foster growth strategies.

 For many SEOs, this means incorporating brand performance as a consideration for your regular optimisation strategies.
 As well as optimising your keywords, title tags, H1 tags and content, think about the influence of the brand in all aspects of SEO.

-Some basic SEO branding tips include chasing those brand mentions, diving deeper on branded search data, and using the collected data to increase the interest and popularity of a brand in search.
+Some basic SEO branding tips include chasing those brand mention links, diving deeper on branded search data, and using the collected data to increase the interest and popularity of a brand in search.